 Following the Financial Conduct Authority’s (FCA) study of the credit card market, service improvements have been introduced across the industry to help customers better manage their credit cards.
 This support includes letting customers know when they are reaching their credit limit, providing them with the option to change their payment date, giving them greater control over increases in their credit limit, and raising awareness of persistent debt.

 ‘Persistent debt’ means that, over an 18-month period, the amount that a customer is paying in interest, fees and charges on their credit card is more than they are repaying towards the amount they have borrowed.

 This is a term that the FCA has developed to identify customers who are at risk of paying more in interest and who may struggle to repay the credit card debt if they don’t take steps to change how they use and manage their credit card.

 Typically, this will be where a customer is making just the minimum payment each month on their credit card.
 So, most of the payment covers the interest, plus any fees and charges, with a smaller amount going towards repaying the balance.

 www.cardcosts.org.uk has a calculator which shows how much interest a customer could potentially save, or how much quicker they could clear their balance by increasing payments.

-From June 2019, we’ll start writing to the customers that we wrote to 9 months previously and whose accounts are still in persistent debt - and so have been for 27 months in total – again, encouraging them to increase their payments if they can afford it or to ask for help if they need it.
+From June 2019, we started writing to the customers that we wrote to 9 months previously and whose accounts are still in persistent debt - and so have been for 27 months in total – again, encouraging them to increase their payments if they can afford it or to ask for help if they need it.
 We also send a follow up SMS, where we hold a valid mobile number.
 If we do not hold a valid mobile number then we will send an email instead, where we hold an email address.